 Linked content is provided "AS IS" by the respective contributors.
 They do not constitute TI specifications and do not necessarily reflect TI's views; see TI's Terms of Use.

 11.4 Trademarks

-Eco-modeTM and TI E2ETM are trademarks of Texas Instruments.
+TI E2ETM is a trademark of Texas Instruments.